open-and-sustainable/prismaid/docs/help-development.md

 - **Software Bugs**: For troubleshooting software issues, submit an [issue on the GitHub repository](https://github.com/open-and-sustainable/prismaid/issues).
 - **Feature Requests**: To submit requests for new functionalities, participate in [GitHub Discussions](https://github.com/open-and-sustainable/prismaid/discussions).

+### Screening Tool Issues
+- **False Positives in Deduplication**: Adjust the similarity threshold (increase from 0.85 to 0.95 for stricter matching).
+- **Language Detection Errors**: Enable AI-based detection for mixed-language documents or check text encoding.
+- **Article Type Misclassification**: Review classification rules or use AI-based classification for ambiguous cases.

 ### Download Tool Issues
 - **Zotero Authentication Errors**: Verify your user ID and API key, ensuring the API key has appropriate permissions.
 - **Collection Not Found**: Check that the collection/group path uses the correct format and exists in your Zotero library.